 Now, nearly 12 years after the premiere of A Shot at Love—and several queer-centric productions, and a whole bunch of Special Gay Episodes later—Are You the One? takes a wildly different approach to depicting queer, and particularly bi/pansexual, attraction.
 This season has gotten more complicated than the show’s prior iterations, but it’s intriguing for reasons beyond the new statistical challenge.
 Of course, the series still operates within the framework of reality television.
 There are unnecessary fights, illicit makeouts, and love triangles galore.
 Everyone is perilously hot (and predictably thin).
 But as the entertainment industry has slowly shifted to offer more nuanced portrayals of queer people, Are You the One? attempts to apply that impulse to the rowdiest corner of television.
 As Remy, one of the participants, notes, “Some of us are not what you would want to maybe represent you, and that’s fine, but we’re real people, and we exist and deserve to be seen, and we deserve to express how we feel.”

 The fact that Kai’s later revealed to be a swaggering playboy doesn’t undo the welcome surprise of his onscreen candor about physical transition, a process he describes as nonlinear.
-(It is, however, worth noting that the season, like many other queer productions, manages to feature a trans man but fails to include any trans women.)
+(It is, however, worth noting that the season, like many other queer productions, manages to include several storylines about its transmasculine cast member being pursued.
+The lone transfeminine person, meanwhile, struggles with others’ femmephobia.)
 The show also features a relationship expert, the famed lesbian matchmaker Dr. Frankie Bashan, who steps in to advise the singles on how to avoid unhealthy romantic dynamics, especially those that can emerge within insulated communities.
 And each episode ends with a reference to the show’s website, which lists resources for LGBTQ viewers and those looking to support them.
 Are You the One? remains a thrillingly tumultuous show, but for once, that chaos is driven by the queer cast members themselves.